youngjun-na/friendmate/README.md

 <img src="/readme/fm_login.gif" width="400" height="364">

 #### News Feed
 Each User when they log in is greeted by a Feed, which is a compilation of all the content created by the user and their network of friends.
+Posts and associated comments are loaded on demand as the user scrolls to optimize load speed.

 <img src="/readme/fm_feed.gif">